Sarh

 Sarh (ساره), formerly known as Fort Archambault (/fr/), is the capital of the Moyen-Chari Region and the capital of the Department of Barh Köh in Chad.
+It is the third largest city in Chad, after N'Djamena and Moundou and lies on the Chari River, 563 km by road southeast of the capital city N'Djamena.

+The city was founded as Fort Archambauld by Émile Gentil and the colonial authorities of French Chad, then part of French Equatorial Africa, in 1897, and it was renamed Sarh in 1972.
+It is a centre for cotton production and fishing, and contains a large central open-market.
+It is served by Sarh Airport, a Cathedral and seat of the Catholic Diocese of Sarh, the Grande Mosquée de Sarh, and the universities University of Sarh and Saint Charles Lwanga University of Sarh.

 History

-The city was founded as Fort Archambauld by the colonial authorities of French Chad, then part of French Equatorial Africa, for returnees from the labour camps associated with the construction of the Congo-Ocean Railway.
+The city was founded as Fort Archambauld by Émile Gentil and the colonial authorities of French Chad, then part of French Equatorial Africa, in 1897, for returnees from the labour camps associated with the construction of the Congo-Ocean Railway.
 A significantly large textiles complex was constructed by the French in Fort Archambauld in 1967.

 It was renamed to Sarh in 1972 during François Tombalbaye's authenticité campaign.

 The residents of Sarh suffered a meningococcal meningitis epidemic in 1990.

 Geography

-Sarh is located on the Chari River, 350 mi southeast of the capital city N'Djamena.
+Sarh is located on the Chari River, 563 mi by road southeast of the capital city N'Djamena.
 It was named after the Sara people of southern Chad.

 It is the third largest city in Chad, after N'Djamena and Moundou.